jtonic/handson-notifications/mapstruct.md

     - [ ] String <-> custom type - Person
     - [ ] String <-> collection
 - [ ] ...

+## (still) issues

+- `@AfterMapping` doesn't work with immutable beans and builders
+- Immutable builder based mapping doesn't work when using mapper to update the target See the issue [here](https://github.com/mapstruct/mapstruct/issues/1997).
+In 1.4.0 most probably this issue is gonna be fixed.

 ## Useful links